-Building on the survey and excavation work done in 2016/2017, archaeologists are again based out on site on a diving support vessel for 90 days this summer.
-They'll excavate and record large areas of the site.
+Building on the survey and excavation work done in 2016/2017, archaeologists were again based out on site on a diving support vessel for 90 days this summer.
+They excavated and recorded large areas of the site.

-The archaeologists bring material they recover to a shore side facility in Ramsgate where they carry out first-aid conservation and record it before taking it to a Historic England storage facility.
-We then assess, analyse and conserve it, before returning it to The Netherlands.
+The archaeologists brought material they recovered to a shoreside facility in Ramsgate where they carried out first-aid conservation and recorded it before taking it to our Historic England storage facility in Portsmouth.
+Now they are assessing, analysing and conserving it, before returning it to The Netherlands.
 We hope some material may be made available for display in the future in Ramsgate.

 Focus on areas of the wreck site that are at risk

 The wreck is classed as High Risk on the Heritage at Risk register due to its exposed remains and vulnerability.
-In response to these threats this project will record and assess an area of the at-risk remains of the Rooswijk, contributing to a better understanding of the wreck and establishing a way forward for the future management of the remains.
-In particular, the proposed investigations aim to contribute to a better understanding of the wreck and site formation processes, including the ship's design and the state of preservation.
+In response to these threats, this project is recording and assessing an area of the at-risk remains of the Rooswijk, contributing to a better understanding of the wreck and establishing a way forward for the future management of the remains.
+In particular, the investigations aim to contribute to a better understanding of the wreck and site formation processes, including the ship's design and the state of preservation.

 Ramsgate to benefit

-The Rooswijk project will contribute to Ramsgate's Heritage Action Zone initiative by providing a focus for community pride, a sense of shared history, and a sense of belonging.
+The Rooswijk project is contributing to Ramsgate's Heritage Action Zone initiative by providing a focus for community pride, a sense of shared history, and a sense of belonging.